adamedx/scriptclass/src/scriptobject/DESIGN.md

 Code consumes and manipulates objects by accessing their methods and properties:

 * Because ScriptClass objects are all `[PSCustomObject]` instances, and all properties and methods of ScriptClass objects correspond directly to a particular `[PSCustomObject]` property or method, the same syntax used to access `[PSCustomObject]` methods and properties *MAY* be used on ScriptClass objects.
 The syntax is similar to that used in many languages including C#, C++, Java , Javscript, Python, etc.
-  * For properties, this approach uses a `.` to denote the refernce of a property.
+  * For properties, this approach uses a `.` to denote the reference of a property.
 The syntax looks like `$object.property` and `$object.property = expression` to read and write a property respectively.
   * To invoke a method, the `.` is also used, but a pair of matched parentheses are required and the list of arguments to the method, if any, must be contained within the parentheses as a comma-separated list.
 The syntax again resembles that of other languages based on objects: `$object.method(<argument-expression1>, <argument-expression2>, ..., <argument-expressionN>)`.
 However, this syntax for method invocation is discouraged as the use of parentheses and commas between arguments diverges from PowerShell's pipeline syntax that omits this punctuation when invoking functions; ScriptClass provides a syntax closer to that of PowerShell command and function invocation.
 * `=>` and `::>` functions: These functions invoke methods on ScriptClass objects and they *SHOULD* be used in place of invoking methods using the standard `[PSCustomObject]` syntax for method invocation.
   * To invoke a method on a given object, the `=>` PowerShell function is provided.
 To invoke a method on an object's *static* (i.e. class-level) methods, the `::>` function is used.